Morocco Gold Extra Virgin Olive Oil And Healthy Bones

 The antioxidants in high quality, cold pressed, single source extra virgin olive oil such as Morocco Gold are an excellent weapon against the potential harm caused by free radicals.
 Because olive oil is high in antioxidants and vitamin E, it provides significant natural protection from oxidative damage.

-How Much Olive Oil Should You Consume For Better Bone Health?
+How Much Olive Oil Should You Consume For Healthy Bones?

 Increased consumption of extra virgin olive oil can reduce your chance of osteoporosis related bone fractures, due to the levels of two phenols, tyrosol and hydroxytyrosol in Extra Virgin Olive Oil.